roapi/docs/src/config/blob-store.md

 ## Filesystem

-Uri without a scheme prefix is treated as filesystem backed data source by ROAPI.
+Filesystem store can be specified using `file:` or `filesystem:` schemes.
+In a Windows environment, the scheme is mandatory.
+On Unix systems, a uri without a scheme prefix is treated as filesystem backed data source by ROAPI.

 For example, to serve a local parquet file `test_data/blogs.parquet`, you can just set the uri to the file path:

 ```yaml
 tables: